norlab/LIS-546-SPR2021/content/emerging-topics.md

 >large, uncurated, Internet-based datasets encode the dominant/hegemonic view, which further harms people at the margins, and recommend significant resource allocation towards dataset curation and documentation practices. (p.
 613)

 This fourteen-page article about one particular type of dataset encapsulates so many issues I want you to think about as you embark on data-related (or other) careers.
-(Additionally there are issues regarding the response by Google to Timnit Gebru and Margaret Mitchell's roles in publishing this article.)
+(Additionally there are issues regarding the response by Google to Timnit Gebru's and Margaret Mitchell's roles in publishing this article.)
 But I'm going to focus on how we can learn from the content of the paper in our work as data curators.

 ## Advocacy and Solidarity Through Data Curation
 **Original Author: Nic Weber**